About This Site

 Somewhere in Japan is an experiment in expressing that perpetual act of exploration.

 This is an experimental writing project I am executing over the course of 2021 (and possibly beyond if things go well).
 Every week, on Tuesday and Friday, a new post will appear on this site.

 Each post is comprised of two elements: a photograph and a short essay.
 The photographs are monochrome and shot in Japan.
-The short essays are mostly 200-250 words (with a hard limit of about 330, to stay within the 2,200 character limit of Instagram, where you can also follow this project).
-The essays are also related to the image, related to Japan, and, as often a possible also somehow related to the post coming before it.
+The short essays are mostly 250-300 words (usually staying within the 2,200 character limit of Instagram, where you can also follow this project).
+The essays and the images are typically directly related, the images are always made in Japan, and all the writing is somehow connected to Japan.

 The idea is to iterate exploring interrelated themes while writing within a set of fairly strict constraints.
 The length of the text may grow over time if I feel it is truly necessary, but for the foreseeable future will stick to this format.
 Iterating within creative confines often yields very interesting results, and I want to see where this leads over the course of the year.

 2021 contains 105 Tuesdays and Fridays in total, starting with Friday 01-01 and ending with Friday 12-31.
 On each of these days, the new post will auto-publish at noon (JST).